porres/pd-cyclone/README.md

 The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55.
 Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1-alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
 Under a new maintenance phase by Fred Jan Kraan, 0.1-alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1-alpha' releases and mostly compliant to Max 4.0!

-Cyclone 0.3-0 was the major overhaul in cyclone, which got updated to the latest Max 7 version (Max 7.3.5).
+Cyclone 0.3-0 was the major overhaul in cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Here's the aftermath:

 - 62 updated objects;
 - 65 fixed objects (including updated objects);